Florida Gators men's basketball: The 1980s: Sloan returns, success and scandal

 However, after a drug scandal involving Maxwell and an NCAA investigation for various rules violations, Sloan and his coaching staff were forced to resign on October 31, 1989, just days before the start of the 1989–90 season.
 Former Tennessee coach Don DeVoe was brought in as the interim coach, but the defending SEC champions struggled to a 7–21 record.
 In September 1990, the NCAA sentenced the program to two years' probation for numerous major violations dating back to 1985.
 Their 1987 and 1988 NCAA Tournament appearances were erased from the record books due to Maxwell being retroactively declared ineligible for secretly taking money from a sports agent, and Sloan was slapped with a five-year show-cause penalty that effectively ended his coaching career.
 The most severe penalty in the long run, however, was a reduction to 13 total scholarships in 1991–92 and 14 in 1992–93, which affected the program for several years.
 Draconian as those penalties were, the NCAA said that it would have banned the Gators from postseason play and live television in 1990–91 had Sloan still been coach.
+(Maxwell's 1987 and 1988 season statistics were later restored on September 18, 2025, making him again as Florida basketball's career leading scorer.)

-Lon Kruger era
+Lon Kruger era 1990-1996

 Lon Kruger, former head coach at Kansas State, took over the program before the 1990–91 season.
 Despite the probation he inherited, Kruger slowly brought the team to increased success and reached the NIT semifinals in his second year as coach.
 In 1993–94, the pieces fell into place for Florida to have their best season ever at that time.
 Behind Andrew DeClercq and Dametri Hill, the Gators went to their first Final Four following a dramatic victory over UConn where Donyell Marshall missed two free throws with no time on the clock to force overtime, where the Gators eventually prevailed.
 They lost to Duke in the national semifinal, 70–65.
 The next year, they returned to the NCAA tournament, but were eliminated in the first round.
 Kruger's final season in 1995–1996 resulted in a losing record, and he left to coach at Illinois.

-Billy Donovan era
+Billy Donovan era 1996-2015

 Florida's Athletic Director, Jeremy Foley, looking for a young coach with a proven track record, hired 30-year-old Billy Donovan, then at Marshall, as Kruger's replacement.
 His recruiting prowess was evident early, bringing future NBA star Jason Williams with him from Marshall and having early recruiting classes with future NBA players Mike Miller, Udonis Haslem, and Matt Bonner, among others.
 The Gators made the NCAA tournament every year from 1999 to 2007, a nine-year streak that is the school record, and the sixth-longest NCAA Tournament streak.